 - Early Entrance to Kindergarten

-District 196 will assess children for early entrance to kindergarten for the following school year.
 Children who turn 5 before September 2 do not have to be assessed to attend kindergarten in the fall.
-The early entrance assessment is designed to identify students who demonstrate superior cognitive development.
+District 196 will assess children for early entrance to kindergarten for the upcoming school year by following the early entrance guidelines.
+Children born between September 2 and October 31 are considered the best candidates for this optional assessment.
+The early entrance assessment is designed to select students who demonstrate superior cognitive development.
 There is a cost for the early entrance assessment.
+Scholarships are available for parents who qualify based on federal standards for free or reduced priced meal guidelines.
 For further information, please call 651-423-7739.

 - 3 Find your attendance area - If you are new to the district or have a new kindergarten student, you will need to enroll your child at the District 196 school they will attend based on your attendance area.
 For help determining your neighborhood school, use the school locator on the district website or call 651-423-7640.

-- 4 Decide whether to enroll your child in a Magnet School - Three of the district's 18 elementary schools are magnet schools.
-All three magnet schools offer the standard district curriculum, but each one has a concentrated theme woven into the district's core curriculum.
-The three magnet schools are:
+- 4 Decide whether to enroll your child in a Magnet School - Five of the district's 18 elementary schools and one of the district’s 6 middle schools are magnet schools.
+All magnet schools offer the standard district curriculum, but each one has a concentrated theme woven into the district's core curriculum.
+The magnet schools are:

 View our magnet school section for more information about magnet school registration and deadlines.